 Pullman Community Council on Aging is a federally certified 501(c)3 nonprofit organization.
 We rely on non-governmental grants, as well as contributions from local businesses, agencies, and individuals across the region to continue our vital programs.
 As a not-for-profit organization, donations are tax-deductible as allowed by law.
 All donations are used locally.

 Thank you to recent financial supporters

-- Women’s Leadership Guild (Pullman Regional Hospital) community grant in support of Meals on Wheels – 2020
+- Women’s Leadership Guild (Pullman Regional Hospital) Grant

 - Bayer Fund “America’s Farmers Grow Communities” grant in support of Meals on Wheels – 2019